dnsue01/Espacia2/README.md

 ## 📈 How It Works

-- Game Mechanics: Players take turns answering trivia questions, which are selected using a spinning wheel.
+- **Game Mechanics**: Players take turns answering trivia questions, which are selected using a spinning wheel.
 The game records scores and saves progress using JSON.
-- Saving Progress: The app stores game state and scores in JSON format, allowing players to resume their game and track their progress.
+- **Saving Progress**: The app stores game state and scores in JSON format, allowing players to resume their game and track their progress.

 ## 🚀 Usage
 -Launch the app on your Android device.